Skip to main content

 How to report war crimes and crimes against humanity

-Based on established international procedures and standards, this attempts to be a detailed, actionable guide for reporting war crimes and crimes against humanity to international and national bodies.
+Based on established international procedures and standards, this guide aims to provide a detailed, actionable guide for reporting War Crimes, and Crimes Against Humanity, to international and national bodies.

-This guide is in six sections.
-Above all, please be mindful at all times of your security and safety when reporting crimes.
+The following guide is in six sections with sub-sections.
+Please be mindful at all times of your security and safety when reporting crimes.

-War crimes or crimes against humanity may be reported by victims, witnesses, non-governmental organizations (NGOs), civil society groups, or any individual with credible information.
+War Crimes or Crimes Against Humanity may be reported by victims, witnesses, non-governmental organisations (NGOs), civil society groups, or any individual with credible information.
 Submissions are accepted by national law enforcement agencies (e.g. UK Counter Terrorism Policing), international judicial bodies such as the International Criminal Court (ICC), or INTERPOL’s Incident Response Team.

 1: Understanding Jurisdiction and Available Mechanisms